mbierman/AItargetlist/README.md

 You can use this list with Firealla as a target list to block (or allow) AI tools on your network.
 You can:
-1. import manually through the [free web portal](https://my.firewalla.com) the [paid MSP](https://firewalla.net)
+1. import manually through the [free web portal](https://my.firewalla.com) or the [paid MSP](https://firewalla.net)
-2. use the [MSP target API](https://kaleb.firewalla.net/api/docs/api-reference/target-lists/) to import and update
+2. use the [MSP target API](https://kaleb.firewalla.net/api/docs/api-reference/target-lists/) to import and update the target list.

 # Create Target List
 `POST https://msp_domain/v2/target-lists`